TheoAcker12/accessibility-content-testing/_episodes/special-content.md

 ## AV Media and Documents

 Audio-only, video-only, or synchornized audio and video content have their own set of accessibility requirements.
 There is not a simple automated way to check for these, so if we have any content of this type we will have to go through the list of requirements and check manually check if each is met.
+Read [WCAG Time-based Media](https://www.w3.org/WAI/WCAG21/quickref/#time-based-media) for more information.

 Any documents, whether embedded in the page or provided for download, should also be checked for accessibility.
 These require a different process than web content testing, which will be detailed in a different lesson.